Shamaiel/travel-agency/README.md

 - Created - 2023-11-11

-- Technologies Used - Html , css , Tailwind
+- Technologies Used - Html , css , JS

 - Hooks Used : useState